Nino-cunei/uruk/docs/transcription.md

 A numbered transcription line corresponds to a *case*.
 A sequence of *quads* forms a case.

+Cases represent squares on a tablet.

 Those cases may be grouped into bigger *cases*, and ultimately they are grouped in *lines*, based on their number.

-All cases in a *column* (see below) that start with the same number, form a bigger *case*.
+All cases in a *line* (see below) that start with the same number, form a bigger *case*.
 The number itself is recorded in the feature *number* on the node type *case*.